 It was noted that a critical issue with Spirulina safety is that its source coexists with bacteria and is itself a cyanobacteria.
 The cyanobacteria genera Spirlina comes from appears to be free of known toxins, but related genera (Aphanizomenon and Microcystis) are known to have toxic species and may co-exist with Spirulina in production, the production of these strains being somewhat unpredictable and requiring quality control after the fact.
 Microcystins may also be produced, which are produced from other blue-green algae (not spirulina) that are protein phosphatase inhibitors, and have been shown to induce liver damage and the prototypical microcystin has an LD50 value of 5mg/kg.

-Currently no evidence to suggest general harm associated with Spirulina per se, but possible contaminations of Spirulina with other non-spirulina blue-green algae (which appear similar by the naked eye) that may produce toxic metabolites.
-An issue of quality control, for the most part
+There is currently no evidence to suggest general harm associated with spirulina per se, but possible contaminations of spirulina with other non-spirulina blue-green algae (which appear similar by the naked eye) that may produce toxic metabolites.
+This is an issue of quality control

 One case study exists between rhabdomyolysis and Spirulina.
 This case involves a 28 year old man taking 3g Spirulina (Hawaiin Spirulina from Solgar Vitamin and Herb) daily for a month, with no other drug usage or illnesses.
 Symptoms ceased after a short stay in hospital and cessation of the supplement, and it was deemed Spirulina was likely the cause; this is currently the only reported Rhabdo case associated with Spirulina.
 These authors also hypothesized possible production of a neurotoxin from Spirulina (BMAA, β-N-methylamino-L-alanine) which is produced in some Cyanobacteria such as Nostoc but could not establish this; no current literature suspects BMAA contamination in Spirulina.